 With this in mind, switching to solar in Minnesota is doable for many homeowners, as numerous rebates, incentive programs, and tax exemptions lower the steep upfront price of a solar energy system.
 On top of local incentives and rebates, homeowners can take advantage of the Federal Solar Tax Credit, which slices the final cost substantially.

-Solar energy systems make it possible for Minnesota homeowners to save on electric bills and earn credits to use toward future utility bills due to the state’s exceptional net metering program.
+Solar energy systems allow Minnesota homeowners to save on electric bills and earn credits for future utility bills due to the state’s exceptional net metering program.

 Homeowners throughout the North Star State can expect to pay about $22,720 for a solar energy system before utilizing any incentives or rebates.
-Given that Minnesota only receives around 195 days of sunshine annually, homeowners need to install additional panels to harness enough energy for their homes.
+Since Minnesota only receives around 195 days of sunshine annually, homeowners need to install additional panels to harness enough energy for their homes.

 Due to this, costs for a solar energy system can be slightly higher than systems in sunny states, where fewer panels may be necessary to gather energy.
-Of course, pricing ranges based on numerous factors, including the size of your home, your home’s energy consumption, the solar company you choose to go through, the solar panel brand, and your energy efficiency, among other factors.
+Of course, pricing ranges based on numerous factors, including the size of your home, your home’s energy consumption, the solar panel brand, and your energy efficiency, among other factors.